karrot-dev/karrot-frontend/README.md

 Our current development goals are prioritized and written down in our [elaborate roadmap](ROADMAP.md).

-We are keeping the features down to a minimum (check out [that meeting's notes](https://yunity.atlassian.net/wiki/display/YUN/2016-09-13+-+Narrowing+down+features)), in order to progressively build up a useful tool.
+We are keeping the features down to a minimum, in order to progressively build up a useful tool.

 ## Releases

 Look into our [change log file](CHANGELOG.md) for a quick overview of past versions and recent changes.

 ### Potential users
-In future, we want our feature requests to come directly from foodsaving communities, to fulfill their needs and desires.

-We don't have testing communities yet: we are in touch with [existing foodsaving networks](https://yunity.atlassian.net/wiki/display/YUN/Existing+initiatives) who have shown interest in testing the tool once it presents sufficient features for them.
+Have a look [on the live site](https://foodsaving.world) for all groups that have registered so far.
+Not all of them are using the app right now, but we have received feature requests from them.

 ## Translation